Bradley-Hower/data-structures-and-algorithms/python/assignments/class-31/README.md

 ## Overview

 Builds out hashtable functionality.
 Has set key, get value, and search if has key methods.
 Method for returning full hash array.
+Added function for reapeat hashes.

 ## Approach & Efficiency

-Hashing method with algorithm which uses following seps in algorithm:

-- Multiply ASCII value together.
-- Multiply by prime number, 599.
-- Modulo by hash size.

-Utilizes linked lists in case of collisions.
-Values associated with any given key are cleared when setting if key is already present in linked list.
+Added funtionality, repeat_hash().
+Returns first occuring reapeat of a word in a string composed of words.
+Function utilizes has() function to check if word has already appeared and been hashed.
+If none is located for a given word, the word is set to the hashtable, using the set() function.

 ## Tests